-And yet, in the midst of all the gifts 2020 keeps giving, there are those who forged ahead with their plans to open at probably the worst possible, but all together unavoidable time; smack in the middle of COVID-19.
-While researching this article, I came across dozens of restaurants and food establishments in Anne Arundel County who have opened their doors, during the pandemic.
+And yet, amid all the gifts 2020 keeps giving, some forged ahead with their plans to open at probably the worst possible, but altogether unavoidable time; smack in the middle of COVID-19.
+While researching this article, I came across dozens of restaurants and food establishments in Anne Arundel County that have opened their doors, during the pandemic.
 It's truly inspiring to see how many have made lemonade (or tacos, or pies, or BBQ!) out of lemons.
-And let me tell you, I'll be ordering from ALL of them in the near future!
+And let me tell you, I'll be ordering from ALL of them shortly!

 In Grano Bistro & Bakery specializes in bread done right!
-Photo courtesy on In Grano Bakery.
+Photo courtesy of In Grano Bakery.

-In Grano Bakery, slated to open this fall, has faced similar circumstances as Dangerously Delicious.
+In Grano Bakery, slated to open this fall, faced a lot of challenges getting their restaurant up and running.
 But owners Adam Pusateri and Pericles Lewnes have used this time to perfect their menu offerings by baking at home.
 In a statement, they told me, "As we plan our menu, we are thinking more and more about how to support our local farmers and reflect our local landscape.
-Especially now, it’s more important than ever to support small business.
+Especially now, it’s more important than ever to support small businesses.
 Despite all the setbacks of the pandemic, we're still just as optimistic and excited.
 This has been a dream of ours for a long time!"

-After Blue Dog BBQ Co. had to close their doors, they partnered with URBURGER in Edgewater to continue serving their tasty bbq!
+After Blue Dog BBQ Co. had to close its doors, they partnered with URBURGER in Edgewater to continue serving its tasty bbq!
 Photo courtesy of Blue Dog BBQ Co.

 After closing their doors in Baltimore due to city construction, Sean Stoll and Jon Royce, owners of Blue Dog BBQ Co. questioned what next?
 So, they threw up a Facebook post asking people "who wants BBQ?"
 Well, everyone did.
 They found themselves cooking and serving every Friday for two months during the beginning of the pandemic.
 Then the guys over at URBURGER in Edgewater took note and the four of them hatched a plan to offer Blue Dog BBQ at URBURGER starting Memorial Day weekend, but only for outdoor seating or takeout.